 As mentioned previously, the Pixels to Points-generated point cloud represents the raw material for numerous analysis procedures in Global Mapper.
 As with any unprocessed dataset, some QA, cleanup, and processing will be required before embarking on any meaningful workflow.
 Fortunately, the software offers a plethora of editing and filtering options, including noise point removal, spatial cropping, ground point identification, and automatic reclassification.
 After isolating the points representing bare earth, the gridding tool is employed to create a Digital Terrain Model (DTM), a 3D raster layer that depicts the ground surface.
 In turn, this terrain layer can be used to create custom contour lines, to calculate volume, to delineate a watershed, to conduct line-of-site analysis, and, if overlaid on a previously created DTM, to identify and measure change over time.

-Not too long ago, it was generally accepted that, due of the size and weight of the required equipment, Lidar collection could only be carried out using a manned aircraft.
-This simple fact contributed to the high cost and logistical challenges of the Lidar collection process.
-Today, miniaturization of the Lidar apparatus has reached the point where it is within the payload capacity of many larger drones.
-Given the limited range of the aircraft, drone-collected Lidar is only viable for small, localized projects however it does allow frequent re-flying of a project site and is thus ideally suited for change detection.
-Global Mapper, along with the accompanying Lidar Module, offers a wide range of tools for processing Lidar data.
+Not too long ago, it was generally accepted that, due to the size and weight of the required equipment, lidar collection could only be carried out using a manned aircraft.
+This simple fact contributed to the high cost and logistical challenges of the lidar collection process.
+Today, miniaturization of the lidar apparatus has reached the point where it is within the payload capacity of many larger drones.
+Given the limited range of the aircraft, drone-collected lidar is only viable for small, localized projects however it does allow frequent re-flying of a project site and is thus ideally suited for change detection.
+Global Mapper Pro, offers a wide range of tools for processing lidar data.
 As previously mentioned, points can be filtered and edited before creating a surface model for terrain analysis.
-Compared to photogrammetrically created point cloud data, Lidar provides a more complete three-dimensional representation of non-ground features such as buildings, powerlines, and trees.
-The Lidar Module offers a set of tools for identifying, reclassifying, and extracting these features as vector objects.
+Compared to photogrammetrically created point cloud data, lidar provides a more complete three-dimensional representation of non-ground features such as buildings, powerlines, and trees.
+Global Mapper Pro offers a set of tools for identifying, reclassifying, and extracting these features as vector objects.